 We bet you faced the situation when after hair dyeing you get that perfect hair color but quite horrible brassy roots.
 Sounds familiar, doesn’t it?
 Well, basically this is what “hot roots” mean.
 What can be done in order to fix the situation?
-Check out our article!
+Check out our article and find it out!

 In general, there are two reasons for hot roots: